dherrero12/tfg-public/README.md

 ### Data science probem

 The scripts involved in solving the regression problem are contained in the module [data](./data).
+These include:

+- process.ipynb: data matrix processing component.
+Performs data exploration and processing task to prepare the data matrix for model training.
+- train.ipynb: model evaluation component.
+Executes the nested cross-validation scheme for model evaluation.
+- visualize.ipynb: results visualization component.
+Depicts evaluation resuls in plots and tables that are easy to interpret and analyze.